To main content

 GOTO

 GOTO - Greater Oslo Train Optimization.
-The GOTO main goal is to transfer the most recent advances in optimization and machine learning to railway traffic management.
-We will develop the methodological groundwork for an Optimization-based Traffic Management System that integrates state-of-the-art mathematical optimization algorithms and advanced forecasting techniques to tackle the complex scenarios of train dispatching that are found in Norway and the rest of Europe.
-The major outcome will be a prototype software able to control trains in real-time in the greater Oslo region.
+The GOTO main goal was to transfer the most recent advances in optimization and machine learning to railway traffic management.
+We developed the methodological groundwork for an Optimization-based Traffic Management System that integrates state-of-the-art mathematical optimization algorithms and advanced forecasting techniques to tackle the complex scenarios of train dispatching that are found in Norway and the rest of Europe.
+The major outcome is a prototype software able to control trains in real-time in the greater Oslo region.
+The prototype runs on SINTEF servers and is available to the dispatchers in Oslo control room.

 Contact person